troelze/loquela/README.md

     ```
     db-migrate up
     ```
-    - If you need to modify the tables, either change the migration file or create a new one (`db-migrate create my-title`).
+    - If you need to modify the tables, either change the migration file or create a new one (`db-migrate create my-migration-title`).
     Then drop and re-create the tables:
     ```
-    db-migrate down
+    db-migrate reset
     db-migrate up
     ```
+    You can also use `db-migrate down` instead of `db-migrate reset` if you just want to undo the most recent migration.
     - It will probably help to download a database GUI of some sort.
-I downloaded Postico.
+I downloaded Postico and set it up with the following credentials:
+    ```
+    Nickname: localhost
+    Host: localhost
+    Port: 5432
+    User: me
+    Database: postgres
+    ```

 ## Local Development
 - Pull in changes from master: